 To improve rosacea, it's important to know which foods are triggers and then eliminate them from your diet.
-Find out everything you need to know in this article.

 Rosacea is a disease that affects your skin, especially your face.
 Rosacea causes inflammation in the blood vessels under your skin.
-This condition causes swelling, redness and skin lesions similar to those produced by acne.
+This condition causes swelling, redness, and skin lesions similar to those produced by acne.

 Rosacea appears in spurts that are usually triggered by elements like food.
-In fact, certain products have the ability to make these symptoms worse.
+In fact, certain products have the ability to worsen these symptoms.

 Various experts say that the nutritional component of different foods can cause outbreaks.
-Therefore, we recommend that you figure out which foods help improve rosacea and which foods make it worse.
+Therefore, we recommend that you figure out which foods help improve rosacea and which make it worse.

 In this article, we’ll show you some foods to add to your diet that can help improve and control rosacea.
 If they aren’t already in your diet, we recommend that you add them.

-- Vegetables: Just like in any diet, you should always have vegetables.
+- Vegetables.
+Just like in any diet, you should always have vegetables.
 These give your body multiple vitamins and nutrients.
-Of course, you should avoid spinach, tomatoes and avocados.
+Of course, you should avoid spinach, tomatoes, and avocados.

-- Omega 3: Foods rich in omega 3, such as fish, have an anti-inflammatory function that helps decrease swelling.
-You can eat nuts, salmon, mackerel and wheat germ.
+- Omega 3.
+Foods rich in omega 3, such as fish, have an anti-inflammatory function that helps decrease swelling.
+You can eat nuts, salmon, mackerel, and wheat germ.

-- Berries: Blueberries, cherries, and blackberries exert a vasoconstrictive action in the body.
+- Berries.
+Blueberries, cherries, and blackberries exert a vasoconstrictive action in the body.
 This helps bring down inflammation in blood vessels under your skin.
 Therefore, they reduce redness.

-- Onions and garlic: Seasoning your meals with onion and garlic, as well as adding them to your meals, will help keep your intestines and blood stream free of toxins.
+- Onions and garlic.
+Seasoning your meals with onion and garlic, as well as adding them to your meals, will help keep your intestines and bloodstream free of toxins.

-Foods that Trigger Rosacea
+Foods that trigger rosacea

-- Red meats that contain trans fat, like beef.
+- Red meats that contain trans fat, like beef

-- Very spicy foods like pepper, chili, certain marinades, ginger, soy, mustard, as well as other spices or sauces.
+- Very spicy foods like pepper, chili, certain marinades, ginger, soy, mustard, as well as other spices or sauces

-Discover: Skin and Hair Mask with Yogurt and Honey
+Check out this Skin and Hair Mask with Yogurt and Honey